step-security/github-actions-goat/docs/MonitorSourceCode.md

 # GitHub Actions Runtime Security - Detect File Tampering

-For examples of real-world incidents in which files have been tampered during CI/CD pipelines, refer to [TamperingDuringBuild](#)
+For examples of real-world incidents in which files have been tampered during CI/CD pipelines, refer to [Tampering of source code or artifacts during build](TamperingDuringBuild.md)

 ## Tutorial